HTML24/HTML5-template/README.md

 ### CSS3

 Rounded corners, box shadows and other CSS3 stylings should always be discussed with the project manager for each project, before choosing a solution.
+If you really want to use some CSS3, then it is advised **only** to use this to add effects, that doesn't change the layout on the page.
+For example you can add a [transition](http://www.w3schools.com/css3/css3_transitions.asp) effect on hover on navigation-elements.

 ### Standard coding in the CSS-file

 The styling in the CSS-files should be indented like in the HTML-file.
+This will make it easier for others to make changes in the styling if needed.

 ### Inline styling

 Do whatever you can to avoid using inline styling as this is not semantic code.
 Even if you use jQuery.

-If you need to add styling with jQuery add a class to the element instead of adding inline styling with jQuery.css().
+If you need to add styling with jQuery, then add a class to the element instead of adding inline styling with 'jQuery().css()'.

 ### Hover Image

-When you create a button or another project, that uses a background image and also has a hover effect, then use a sprite image instead of two separate images.
-Two separate images will sometimes cause a delay on the hover effect, that's why we use a sprite image for hover images.
+When you create a button or any other element that uses a background image, which has a hover effect, then use a sprite image instead of two separate images.
+Two separate images will sometimes cause a delay on the hover effect (because the image isn't preloaded), that's why we use a sprite image for hover images.

 Javascript